oibaf/teseo-rdf/README.md

 * requires: maven

-* build instruction
+* build instructions:

   * download teseo-rdf
-  * start a shell in the main directory of the project and run
+  * start a shell in the project main directory and run
     > mvn package
   * the output files are in the output folder
   * the input file is input/export.dat (the latest available)